hal/dmr.js/README.md

 ## Known Issues

-### CORS Trouble
+### CORS Problems

-- It requires a patched AS7 instance if not running on the host.
+- It requires a patched AS7 instance if not running on the same host.
 - Some browsers require extra steps to get the authentication working

 For a good summary of all the challenges see [Harald's Post](http://haraldpehl.blogspot.de/2013/03/independent-jboss-admin-console.html )